 This is a controversial subject.
 Some people slip their shoes off as soon as they get on a plane; others wouldn’t dream of it.
 Further, there’s the issue of keeping your circulation flowing; going barefoot permits your feet to swell.

 Take care of your dogs and wear clean socks.
 Opt for shoes you can slip on and off easily—this way you’re not pulling at shoelaces and flinging elbows mid-flight.
-On overseas flights, some airlines give you socks that will keep you warm and encourage circulation in your feet.
+On long overseas flights, consider wearing compression socks to encourage circulation.

 Use Headphones with Discretion